 Melissa Dadourian is a Brooklyn based artist working in textile media, painting and sculpture.
 She received a BFA from Pratt Institute and an MFA in Combined Media and Painting from Hunter College.
 Dadourian has exhibited internationally and in New York.
 Recently Dadourian presented work at the Textile Arts Center as well as Chashama in Brooklyn.
 Residencies include Vermont Studio Center, MASS MoCA, The Textile Arts Center, and the American Academy in Rome and Citè Internationale des Artes in Paris.

-Rachael Tarravechia (lives and works in Brooklyn, NY) makes paintings, sculptures, and installations that investigate the relationship between popular culture and media, repetition and patterns, and question the luxury goods and the expectations that go along with them.
-Tarravechia received a B.F.A. in painting from The Savannah College of Art and Design, Savannah, Georgia, in the spring of 2018.
+Rachael Tarravechia, who lives and works in Brooklyn, makes paintings, sculptures, and installations that investigate the relationship between popular culture and media, repetition and patterns, and question the luxury goods and the expectations that go along with them.
+Tarravechia received a B.F.A. in painting from The Savannah College of Art and Design, Savannah, Georgia.
 She has exhibited her work in exhibitions in Hong Kong, New York, France, and Georgia.